neilberkman/docusign_elixir/README.md

 2. Create a new app:
    1. Provide a name.
    2. In section `Authentication`, click on `+ GENERATE RSA`.
 Store securely the information provided.
 The private key will have to be provided in the config files of your app (or in a file).
-   3. Add a redirect URI for: `http://localhost`.
+   3. Add a redirect URI for: `https://account-d.docusign.com/me` (or `https://account.docusign.com/me` if on the DocuSign production site).
 Important for users to consent the impersonation of your app.
 3. Under `Apps & Keys`, note the `Integration key` of the app you just added.
 This is the `Client ID` mentionned above.

 If you want, you can use your administrator user with the API.
 The user ID is displayed in the